APR Energy sees no impact from emerging-market slowdown

-LONDON Temporary power provider APR Energy Plc APREN.L said on Wednesday it has ample orders from developing countries and does not share larger rival Aggreko's (AGGK.L) cautious attitude towards weak emerging-market spending.
+LONDON Aug 28 Temporary power provider APR Energy Plc said on Wednesday it has ample orders from developing countries and does not share larger rival Aggreko's cautious attitude towards weak emerging-market spending.

 A provider of turnkey power plants for disaster relief, electricity shortfalls and major events, APR Energy's clients are mostly located in developing markets such as Argentina, Burkina Faso and Yemen where demand for readily available energy has been increasing.